 How to Use the Calculator

-• 3+: Use this if you expect rapid growth or run mission-critical sites where downtime is not an option.
+• 3 or more: Use this if you expect rapid growth or operate mission-critical sites where downtime is not an option.

 What Your Results Mean

-The calculator provides three key estimates.
-Here's how to interpret them:
+Once you’ve entered your values, the calculator will provide three key estimates.
+Here’s how to interpret them:

 Monthly Bandwidth (GB)

-This is the most important number for choosing a hosting plan.
-When you compare plans, they will list a "Data Transfer" or "Bandwidth" limit (e.g., "100 GB/month" or "Unmetered").
-Your calculated Monthly Bandwidth should be comfortably below this limit.
-This is the total amount of data your site will serve to all visitors in a month.
+This is the most important figure when choosing a hosting plan.
+Hosting plans often state a “Data Transfer” or “Bandwidth” limit (e.g., “100 GB/month” or “Unmetered”).
+Your calculated monthly bandwidth should sit well under that plan’s limit.
+This number represents the total amount of data your site will serve to all visitors in a month.

 Yearly Bandwidth (GB)

-This figure simply shows your monthly data transfer over a full year.
-It's useful for high-level budgeting or comparing hosting plans that are billed annually.
+This figure shows what your monthly data transfer would amount to over a full year.
+It’s useful for budgeting or comparing hosting plans that are billed annually.

 Required Speed (Mbps)

-This is not the same as your total data transfer.
-This number estimates the connection speed (megabits per second) your server needs to handle your average traffic load without slowing down.
-Most modern hosting plans (even shared hosting) provide a connection speed (e.g., 100 Mbps or 1 Gbps) far higher than this, so it's rarely a bottleneck.
-The Monthly Bandwidth (GB) is the limit you are much more likely to hit.
+This estimate tells you the connection speed your server requires to handle your averaged traffic load without slowing down.
+Note that most modern hosting plans (even shared hosting) provide far higher connection speeds (such as 100 Mbps or 1 Gbps), so this is rarely the bottleneck; the Monthly Bandwidth (GB) limit is far more likely to be the constraint.

 BS